Transforming Health and Hygiene in Pipariya Tola

 ● Sensitizing 1114 lactating mothers on nutrition and supplementary feeding on a monthly basis.

-● Awareness campaigns on WASH program and menstrual health with 4 schools
+● Awareness campaigns on WASH (Water, Sanitation, and Hygiene) program and menstrual health with 4 schools

 ● Conducting 3 model Village Health Sanitation and Nutrition Day, celebrating Breast Feeding Week and Nutrition Month in 20 Anganwadi centers and also with 14 adolescent girls collectives.